TomaszGolaszewski/Vision_ASCII_2023/README.md

 </p>

 ## main_glowing_balls
+(temporarily left here for future development in a separate project)
 - Quick project to check metaballs and color palette behavior.
 - Run the file_main_glowing_balls.py_ to see bouncing glowing balls.